prototypefund/Digital_Bargeld-docs/developers-manual.rst

 ::

-   /* Withouth loss of generality, let's consider the
+   /* Without loss of generality, let's consider the
     * following logic to exist inside the run() method of CMD1 */ ..